dijasila/GPAW/doc/documentation/mom/mom.rst

 degenerate orbitals are unequally occupied, a situation that is more common in excited-state rather than ground-state calculations.
-A :ref:`Direct Optimization <directmin>` (DO) method that can converge to a generic stationary point, and not only to a minimum, is available in GPAW.
+A :ref:`Direct Optimization <directmin>` (DO) method that can converge to a generic stationary point, and not only to a minimum, is available in GPAW in LCAO mode.
-The DO method has been shown to be more robust than SCF algorithms with density mixing in excited-state calculations of molecules [#momgpaw1]_ [#momgpaw2]_ [#momgpaw3]_.
+The DO method has been shown to be more robust than diagonalization-based SCF algorithms with density mixing in excited-state calculations of molecules [#momgpaw1]_ [#momgpaw2]_ [#momgpaw3]_.
 Therefore,
-MOM excited-state calculations should use the DO approach rather than the :ref:`eigensolvers <manual_eigensolver>` with density mixing.
+MOM excited-state calculations in LCAO should use the DO approach rather than the direct :ref:`eigensolver <manual_eigensolver>` with density mixing.

 ----------------------
 Maximum Overlap Method